brillout/parcel-ssr/readme.md

 }
 ~~~

-With the `render` function you can easily do Server-Side Rendering (SSR) and Static Rendering (SR).
+With the `render` function,
+you can easily perform Server-Side Rendering (SSR) and Static Rendering (SR).

 ### Server-Side Rendering (SSR)

-To do SSR, simply use your server's router:
+To achieve SSR, simply use the `render` function with your server's router:

 ~~~js
 // server/index.js